 Protecting and preserving

-Today the Town & Manor manages protects, on behalf of the Commoners, a considerable amount of land and property.
+Today the Town & Manor manages, on behalf of the Commoners, a considerable amount of land and property.
 This includes Hungerford Common and Freeman’s Marsh – 300 acres of grassland where 250 cattle graze, 5 miles of chalk stream river, 3 miles of river banks along the Kennet & Avon Canal, Lower Common, Lower Meadow, the Town Hall and Corn Exchange, The Croft – the registered Village Green, a children’s playground and the John O’Gaunt Inn.
 Hungerford Common is also home to the Cricket and Football Clubs, and the Second World War Memorial Ground dedicated to the memory of the 38 men of Hungerford who lost their lives.

 Is the Town & Manor also the Town Council?